Women economic participation and the impact of Covid-19

 Such impacts risk rolling back the already fragile gains made in female labour force participation.
 In many countries, the first round of layoffs has been particularly acute in the services sector, including retail, hospitality and tourism, where women are overrepresented.

-- What actions are needed to reach and protect women workers from informal sector?
+- What actions are needed to reach and protect women workers from the informal sector?

 - What role can women’s networks and civil society organisations, including microfinance and savings groups play in dire economic situations impacted by a pandemic?